Rancid (band): Breakthrough success (1994–1996)

-The band eventually decided to remain signed to Epitaph, and the next year released its third album ...And Out Come the Wolves on August 22, 1995.
+Ultimately, we decided it would dumb not to stay with [Epitaph owner and president] Brett Gurewitz, a real record guy, a punk rock record guy.
+Madonna's cool, but she's an international superstar.
+She's not a punk rock record guy.
+That's what we needed.

 The album quickly surpassed Let's Go in terms of success, and reached number 45 on the Billboard 200 album chart. on January 22, 1996, the album was certified gold. and in 2004 it was certified platinum.
 The album received positive reviews, Stephen Thomas Erlewine of AllMusic described the album as having "classic moments of revivalist punk".
 Erlewine praised the music and claims the album "doesn't mark an isolationist retreat into didactic, defiantly underground punk rock".
 Three of the album's singles, "Roots Radicals", "Time Bomb", and "Ruby Soho" all charted on the Billboard Modern Rock Tracks, and earned Rancid its heaviest airplay on MTV and radio stations to date.
 The band also performed "Roots Radicals" and "Ruby Soho" on Saturday Night Live.
-They also performed as a mainstage act on that years Lollapalooza tour.
+They also performed as a mainstage act on that years Lollapalooza tour and went on an extensive tour in support of the album, the European leg of the tour went from September 6, 1995, to October 1.
+The US leg of the tour began on October 14, and went all the way till December 31.
+To begin 1996 Rancid embarked on their first tour of Australia, they also continued to tour in the US, Europe and Japan.